 To read more about my own Essentialism style and simple steps to achieve yours, check out this post.

-And to begin getting your own home under control and more toward Essentialism, begin with my free course, delivered through email over 5 days with tasks no longer than 30 minutes/day.
+And to begin getting your own home and lifestyle under control and more toward Essentialism, begin with my free 7-Day Simplicity Challenge with tasks no longer than 30 minutes/day.
+Click below to join.